AIPI510/aipi510-fall24/README.md

 ## Description

-This Python script uses the PRAW library to scrape Reddit posts.
+`reddit_sourcing.py` uses the PRAW library to scrape Reddit posts.
 It retrieves the title, text body, and comments from a specified Reddit post and saves the data to a CSV file.
 The script accepts a Reddit post URL as an argument from the command line.

 ## Features